 The Information Technology Centre (ITC) was established in 2004 as a part of ICT Skills Development Programme of the University.
 One of the main objectives of this Centre is to provide opportunities for undergraduates and other members of the University community to improve their ICT skills.
 The centre offers numerous part-time and regular training programmes.

-Contact Information: Reception Counter Intercom: Office 2070, 2900, 2906 Opening hours: 8.00 a.m. to 10.00 pm Service & facilities: Computer facilities with Internet access.
-Students need to register and obtain their account passwords prior to using the facilities in the Center Location: Behind the WUS Building Complex near the Gymnasium
+Contact Information: Reception Counter Intercom: Office 2070, 2900, 2906 obtain their account passwords prior to using the facilities in the Center